Induction and Training

 Biosafety Induction Training (PC1/PC2) is compulsory for all staff and Honours and HDR students who intend to work with microorganisms, biological materials, Genetically Modified Organisms (GMOs), quarantine materials and/or Security Sensitive Biological Agents (SSBAs).
 Training on the correct use of a Class II Biological Safety Cabinet is also recommended.
 All staff and students who work in Department of Agriculture (DA) Quarantine Approved Premises (QAPs) must also complete DA QAP Accredited Person training.

 Human Ethics training is compulsory for all staff and students submitting an ethics application for the first time at Deakin (either to DUHREC or to a Faculty HEAG).
 Regardless of whether the training is undertaken in person or online, it is necessary to complete the online quiz available on the D2L site to test your understanding.

 Additional information is available on the Human Research Ethics homepage or by contacting the designated person below.
 Please see the Human Research Ethics Training webpage for further information about the human ethics training available at Deakin.

 Radiation Safety training covers the principles of radiation, hazards associated with radiation work and safe laboratory practices when working with radiation, as well as Deakin and Victorian legislative requirements.
 It is compulsory for all staff or students who plan to work with radiation.
 It comprises an online component (electronic presentation and test) and personal induction to the local work area.

-All online training is run through the "Office of Research Integrity" Cloud Deakin site.
-To gain access to the training and quizzes, you will need to do the following:
+To gain access to the training and quiz, you will need to do the following: